 Information Processing Systems

 Automatic interpretation of measurable signals is basic within modern engineering.
 For instance, there’s recycling of bottles.
 When you place a used bottle in the reverse vending machine, a sensor (here a camera) takes a photo of the bottle and automatically identifies it via its shape, colour, dimensions, etc. This identification is then passed on to a database where it is compared to others, and the system subsequently makes a decision as to the amount of refunded deposit.
 The system is also able to detect whether the bottle is broken and thus non-refundable.
 A project within the theme of Information Processing Systems could be about a system such as a reverse vending machine or other systems such as parking ticket system or automatic access control via fingerprint or face recognition.
 Or what about automatic recognition of road signs as a step towards the automatic car?

 Upon completion of the 6th semester, you are BSc in Electronics and IT.

 Further information on courses and regulations, etc., may be found in the programme curriculum.

-With a BSc degree in Electronic Engineering and IT from Aalborg University, you have seven different MSc programmes in engineering to choose from (all are in Aalborg unless otherwise specified):
+With a BSc degree in Electronic Engineering and IT from Aalborg University, you have eight different MSc programmes in engineering to choose from (all are in Aalborg unless otherwise specified):